retypeapp/retype/hosting/gitlab-pages.md

 ## RETYPE_SECRET

-If using Retype [Pro](/pro/pro.md), the project requires a Retype License Key.
-The license key can be configured by adding the [`RETYPE_SECRET`](/configuration/envvars.md#retype_secret) Environment variable to the repository using the following URL location:
+If using Retype [Pro](/pro/pro.md), the project requires a Retype key.
+The key can be configured by adding the [`RETYPE_SECRET`](/configuration/envvars.md#retype_secret) Environment variable to the repository using the following URL location:

 ```
 # Replace [username] and [project] with your values